 Visser J, Differentiation and the Curriculum, Birmingham, 1993, University of Birmingham

-Differentiation is the responsibility of each and every teacher and should be a routine part of planning.
-Only the teacher can differentiate their own lessons – it can not be delegated to a teaching assistant.
-Differentiation isn’t having three tiers of activity for every lesson (thankfully schools that adopted this approach are now seen as being dated and generating unnecessary workload for their staff.
-My philosophy was to imagine what you want your class to learn and differentiation is the little tweaks that you make to lessons to help them all get there – for example an extra worksheet, a results table or a set of visual instructions.
+Differentiation is the responsibility of every teacher and should be a routine part of planning.
+Only the teacher can differentiate their lessons – it can not be delegated to a teaching assistant.
+Differentiation isn’t having three tiers of activity for every lesson (thankfully schools that adopted this approach are now seen as being dated and generating unnecessary workload for their staff).
+Pitch to the top and work out what extra help some of your learners need to get there (or as far as possible)

 Differentiation by outcome

 Giving all students the same task (and any supporting resources) and letting students attempt it at their level.
 E.g. create a poster to show…